 The move makes available more than $42 billion through the Disaster Relief Fund.
-Trump asked all hospitals to move to emergency status and removed many rules from how they operate.
+Trump asked all hospitals to move to emergency status and removed many rules on how they operate.

-The NBA’s season is on hold, with some players who have tested positive and others in self-isolation due to exposure.
+The NBA’s season is on hold, with some players testing positive and others in self-isolation due to exposure.
 The Sixers are on hiatus with the rest of the league.

-The PGA is suspended.
+The PGA has been suspended.
 March Madness will not happen.
-The NHL is halted, including the Flyers and the Penguins.
+The NHL has been halted, including the Flyers and the Penguins.

-Baseball’s opening day is pushed back to mid-May.
-The MLS and some European soccer are at a standstill and NASCAR is idling.
+Baseball’s opening day has been pushed back to mid-May.
+The MLS and some European soccer leagues are at a standstill, and NASCAR is idling.

 Valley Forge is the only closed casino for now

-The property is in King of Prussia in Montgomery County, which Wolf referred to as the “epicenter” for the COVID-19 outbreak within the state.
+The property is in King of Prussia in Montgomery County, which Wolf referred to as the epicenter of the COVID-19 outbreak in the state.

-Schools in that county shut down, at least for two weeks.
-As a result, more than 60 Philadelphia schools, with a high percentage of parents employed in Montgomery County, have also closed.
+Schools in that county have shut down, at least for two weeks.
+More than 60 PA schools, with a high percentage of parents employed in Montgomery County, have closed.

 Valley Forge offers online betting options through FanDuel Sportsbook and FanDuel Casino, which remain open for business.